-John is a 20 year veteran of the CNY music scene.
+John is a 25 year veteran of the CNY music scene.
 Many know him as a founding member of the band Showtime, and more recently his work with Classified.
 He has shared the stage with everyone from sitting members of Congress (John Hall D-NY) to Michael Glabicki (the lead singer of Rusted Root) and many others in between.

 John credits his passion for music to his Violin instructor TJ McAveny.
 Self taught on Keys, John also plays violin.
 His addition fills out the sound of Soul Injection, and allows for greater arranging vocally and instrumentally.

 Vic has been playing music in the Central New York area for more than twenty-five years.
-He has played in several successful bands before coming to Soul Injection, including "Crystal Ship", "Amber", "Excel", and "Direct Hit".
+He has played in several successful bands before coming to Soul Injection, including Crystal Ship, Amber, Excel, and Direct Hit.
+In addition to providing background vocals, Vic has perfected the chop technique on the keyboard, lending support to both percussion and chord progressions.
 Also a drummer, Vic finds his influences in the ‘80’s - White Snake, Guns N Roses and Aerosmith.

-Tony brings over 30 years of professional management skills in the music industry to the Soul Injection Family.
+Tony brings over 30 years of professional management skills in the music industry to the Soul Injection family.
 Tony has been the key reason for the success of many regional and national acts going all the way back to the early 70s with such groups as "August ", "Heaven" and ending most recently in the last few years with "Showtime."
 Tony also acts as special consultant to his Son's band, "Mike Brindisi & The New York Rock."
 When our founder and General Manager Bob Crossway made the decision, due to deteriorating health issues, that he needed to retire, his search for a replacement was made easy when he found out that Tony was available and interested.
 Bob has known Tony for many years and has total confidence in not only Tony's ability to handle the position and make the change a smooth transition, but also to take Soul Injection to even greater levels then have been accomplished in the past.
-Our co-founder and lead vocalist Fred Piperata has also known Tony for many years and refers to him as The Miracle Man because of his ability to make things happen when all of the odds seem to be stacked against him.
+Tony is known asThe Miracle Man because of his ability to make things happen when the odds seem to be stacked against him.